-Delta Institute was selected to serve as one of the 29 Environmental Finance Centers operating for the next five years.
-From 2023-2028, Delta—with our key partners the American Society of Adaptation Professionals (ASAP), the Center for Neighborhood Technology (CNT), and Current Water (Current)—will serve as an EPA Region 5 EFC in Category 2: Regional Water Infrastructure—so that more communities have access to cleaner, healthier, and more equitable water resources.
+Delta Institute is operating as an EPA Region 5 EFC in Category 2: Regional Water Infrastructure—so that more communities have access to cleaner and healthier water resources.

 In brief: What We’re Doing